Awkwardly Placed Windows Are No Match for These Designer Tricks

 At Chiltern Firehouse in London, the bathrooms are bathed in sunlight.
-Privacy and optimal vanity ambience are achieved not with curtains but with mirrors installed directly on the countertops in front of both windows.
+Privacy and optimal vanity ambience are achieved not with curtains but mirrors installed directly on the countertops in front of both windows.
 This smart idea opens up a whole new world of possibilities for sink placement.

 Make It Look Intentional

 Designer Courtney Barton found herself faced with a dilemma when decorating her son’s room: Every wall had multiple windows.
-She solved the problem by bringing in two beds instead of one (also handy for sleepovers) and positioning each underneath an opening so the layout looked symmetrical.
+She solved the problem by bringing in two beds instead of one (also handy for sleepovers) and positioning each underneath an opening so the layout appeared symmetrical.
 “The key is to balance the scale,” she explains.
 Her trick: adding a larger dresser in the middle and hanging small sconces on either side.
 Now the windows look like a welcome addition.